Sally Phipps: Early life and career

 In August 1927, she signed a five-year contract with Sol M. Wurtzel, personal secretary to William Fox.
 Fox sent Wurtzel to supervise West Coast productions for his studio in 1917.
 Phipps' Fox Film contract for October 1927 stipulated she was bound to the studio for a period of five years.
 She would be paid a starting wage of $125, which would rise to $600 a week for the last six months before expiration.

 Phipps starred in the very popular High School Hero, with leading man Nick Stuart, which opened in late 1927.
 She was also the female lead for the 1928 Fox features Why Sailors Go Wrong, News Parade, and None but the Brave.
 Her co-star for the first two films was Nick Stuart.
 The other co-starred Charles Morton.
 The News Parade is about the life of a Fox News cameraman and the daughter of a camera-shy millionaire.
 The motion picture was filmed in New York City, Lake Placid, New York, Palm Beach, Florida, and Havana, Cuba.

 Her last screen appearance at Fox was in the 1929 two-reel comedy talkie Detectives Wanted, starring Clark and McCullough.
 Two years later, she appeared on Broadway in the Kaufman and Hart comedy spoof of Hollywood, Once In A Lifetime (1930-1931), playing Susan Walker, the movie-struck ingenue.

 While on Broadway, she appeared as the female lead to Joe Penner in his 1931 Vitaphone two-reel comedy, Where Men Are Men.
 In it, she played Nancy Carter, a Western comedy vamp.
 In 1935, she again played a movie-struck ingenue in another Broadway comedy, Knock On Wood, by Allen Rivkin.
+In this show, she used "Sallie Phipps" as a stage name.